Road Closures in Effect to Increase Safety During Stagecoach Festival in Indio

 Additionally, streets surrounding the festival site and Interstate 10 are expected to see major traffic from the more than 40,000 festival attendees who will be leaving the area each Monday.

-The festivals were held Friday to Sunday each weekend from April 14 and will end Sunday with Stagecoach.
-The Coachella Valley Music and Arts Festival was held the first two weekends.
-Both festivals are held at the Empire Polo Club, 81800 51st Ave.
+There were festivals Friday to Sunday each weekend from April 14 and will end Sunday with Stagecoach.
+The Coachella Valley Music and Arts Festival was on the first two weekends.
+Both festivals are at the Empire Polo Club, 81800 51st Ave.

 All streets are expected to reopen to normal traffic patterns by May 8.